Skip to main content

 wandb.log(large_data)

-If you log values wider than these recommendations your data will be saved and tracked, but your plots may load more slowly.
-Note that wide values can affect the plot load times for all metrics in the run, not just the metric with the wide values.
+Wide values can affect the plot load times for all metrics in the run, not just the metric with the wide values.

-Metric Frequency
+Metric frequency

 • Scalars: <100,000 logged points per metric